escalant3/ember-data-tastypie-adapter/README.md

     export default DS.DjangoTastypieAdapter.extend();
     ```

-4. Setup app/serializers/application.js for usage with the tastypie serializer.
+4. Setup your **app/serializers/application.js** file for usage with the tastypie serializer.

     ```javascript
     import DS from "ember-data";